kongware/ftor/README.md

 Functions.

-Or more precisely pure,
+Or more precisely pure, first class functions

-first class functions in curried form that close over their environments.
+in curried form and closing over their environments.

 Such function are used to define higher order functions and primitive combinators,